ipod825/understanding-machine-learning-reading-notes/chapter2.3.md

 ##### Derivation of The Inequality
 * $$ERM_{ \mathcal{H}}(S)$$ gives us a hypothesis $$h_S \in \mathop{argmin}_{h \in \mathcal{H}} L_s(h)$$.
-* We intepret the event that the true error is greater than a certain amount as overfitting
+* We interpret the event that the true error is greater than a certain amount as overfitting
 > $$L_{ \mathcal{D},f}(h_s) > \epsilon$$
 * Since $$h_s$$ depends on the training set $$S$$, which is picked by a random process, the true error is also a random variable, and the probability that overfitting happens is
 > $$ \mathbb{P}[L_{ \mathcal{D},f}(h_s) > \epsilon] = \mathcal{D}^m(\{S|_x: L_{ \mathcal{D},f }(h_s)>\epsilon\})$$
-* We than upperbound the probability of overfitting with a parameter $$\delta$$
+* We than upper bound the probability of overfitting with a parameter $$\delta$$
 > $$ \mathcal{D}^m(\{S|_x: L_{ \mathcal{D},f }(h_s)>\epsilon\})<\delta$$,
 where $$S|_x=(x_1\dots, \x_m)$$ is the instances of the training set

-In other words, overfitting happens when we are unlucky to get a nonrepresentative sample that leads to great true error.
+In other words, overfitting happens when we are unlucky to get a non-representative sample that leads to great true error.
 What we want to do is to bound the probability of such "unluckiness" to a small value $$\delta$$.

 ##### Derivation of the result